 Why?
 Short of staying inside the park, Flagstaff is one of the closest cities to the Grand Canyon.
 It’s only 80 miles away and has all of the facilities you need from a base location – good transport links, hotels, hostels, restaurants, cafes and outdoor gear stores.
 Plus, the town itself is damn cute.

-Take a guided one day tour of the Grand Canyon
+Take a guided tour of the Grand Canyon

 I’m only ever a fan of organised tours when they promise an enhanced experience compared to anything I can arrange on my own.
 And a day trip to the Grand Canyon was definitely one of those moments when I was glad I put myself under the instruction and supervision of a tour guide.